 *Pros: Unique modern minimalist exterior and interior design, arguably Beijing´s most fashionable residence.
 Excellent Sanlitun location.
 Standard fit-outs means relatively easy for management to make repairs.

-*Cons: Average quality fittings.
-Gym not ready.
+*Cons: Average quality fittings and finish.
 Not very child-friendly as Sanlitun SOHO is a busy neighbourhood with a lot of retail outlets.

 This is only a selection of the many homes for lease at Sanlitun SOHO.
 For a full list of homes please contact us